gema-pena-chimeno/demo/LocalTesting.md

 ### Create the first admin user  (only the first time)

-During the creation of the dabnIn order to create the first user, access to the local database:
+After the creation of the database, to insert the first user, access to the local database:

 `psql -h localhost -U postgres`